Vibe:

 Thoughts:

 I just watched the episode of "Red Table Talk" with Esther Perel and have been thinking about what I would do if my partner cheated on me.
 In the past, I would have said that an affair is unforgivable and a signifier that the relationship needs to end; after listening to Perel, I'm not so sure.
 Ultimately, I think it would depend on the quality of the relationship, the reason behind the affair, and the willingness of both parties to continue putting in the work.
 There's so much stigma surrounding people who choose to stay with their partners after infidelity.
-The bullshit that Hillary Clinton has to deal with is prime example of this societal judgment.
+The bullshit that Hillary Clinton has to deal with is a prime example of this societal judgment.

 On screen, adultery is often treated with surprising nuance and isn't always a relationship death sentence.
 When Emily Weaver (Julianne Moore) cheats on her husband Cal (Steve Carrell) in "Crazy, Stupid, Love" (2011) he is understandably pissed, but eventually realizes that he shares some of the blame.
 In "Sex and the City," Carrie (Sarah Jessica Parker) cheats on Aidan (John Corbett) with Big (Chris Noth) in S3, but after some soul-searching and promises of devotion, he takes her back in S4.
 It would be easy to make the cheater a complete villain, but writers often avoid that simplistic pitfall.